zei-world/api-woocommerce/docs/_api/validation_reward.md

 title: /v2/validation/reward/{code}
 position: 3.1
 type: get
-description: Check and validate a reward code {code}
+description: Check if a reward code {code} is valid and validate it
 right_code: |
   ~~~ json
     {